IM-Deane/historical-figures/README.md

 # Future Plans:

 For the next version of the app, I will be adding client side routing and pagination.
-I will alos likely update the general theme of the site to make it more interesting.
+I will also likely update the general theme of the site to make it more interesting.

 # Version History:

+_Version 1.0.8:_

+Added a recommended posts feature to the post details page.
+This feature finds other posts that're relevant to the selected post and displays them to the user.

+The search function is not working due to a logic error.
+However, it's 1:30am and i'm not going to solve it tonight in this state.

+I will address this bug in the next update.

 _Version 1.0.7:_